Activist investor Elliott urges Duke Energy to consider three-way split

-Activist investor Elliott Management asked Duke Energy Corp (DUK.N) to consider separating into three companies, in a letter sent to the U.S. utility on Monday.
+(Reuters) -Activist investor Elliott Management asked Duke Energy Corp to consider separating into three companies, in a letter sent to the U.S. utility on Monday.

 “Given the performance of the company, there is no strategic logic to breaking the company apart, and there is serious risk of dis-synergies that would weigh down the various spun-off entities and raise questions about the viability of the dividend to shareholders,” Duke Energy said in a statement on Monday.